Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 - Backup your database and files: Make a full backup of your WordPress site (database, uploads, themes, plugins).
 You can use a WordPress backup plugin or your web host's backup service.

 - Audit and clean your data: Take the opportunity to clean up your store's data.
 Delete any test products, old plugins or extensions, and unused customer accounts.
+This helps eliminate manual errors before migration.

 2. Set up your Shopify store basics